COVID-19 Updates

 Ventilation

 Good ventilation is essential to prevent COVID-19.
-Over the past year and a half, ventilation in every single classroom across the city has been inspected, updated, and repaired as needed.
+Over the past three years, ventilation in every single classroom across the city has been inspected, updated, and repaired as needed.
 Every DOE room in use by students and staff for extended periods of time will have fully operational ventilation through either natural, mechanical, or a combination of means.

 As an added precaution, every classroom across New York City has been provided with two air purifiers.
 Cafeterias in bigger schools will be provided with large air units for added protection and window-based exhaust fans to provide additional air circulation, and we continue to increase ventilation in classrooms and schools.
 These measures meet or exceed guidance from the CDC.